pablovmurcia3/Getting-and-Cleaning-Assignment/CodeBook.md

 ## 1. instructions to read the final tidy table

-in order to read de table, download the table in your current directory and use the following command:
+As is explained in the Readme, in order to read de table download the table in your current directory and use the following command:

 read.table("finalTidy.txt", header = TRUE)

-as you can see, I decided to create the tidy table in the *wide* format.
+as you can see, I decided to create a tidy table in the *wide* format.
 So the dimension is 180 rows x 68 columns.

 ## 2. interpretation of the rows (observations)